MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Q# is Microsoft’s **open-source** programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK), an SDK which offers a set of tools that will assist you in the quantum software development process.
 The Quantum Development Kit provides:

+- Python packages to submit Qiskit and Cirq applications to the Azure Quantum service
 - The Q# programming language and libraries
 - The IQ# kernel for running Q# on Jupyter Notebooks
+- Azure CLI extension to manage the Azure Quantum service and submit Q# applications
-- APIs for Python and .NET languages (C#, F#, and VB.NET)
+- APIs for using Python and .NET languages (C#, F#, and VB.NET) with Q#
 - Extensions for Visual Studio Code and Visual Studio
-- Ability to submit Qiskit, Cirq, and provider-specific formatted applications to the Azure Quantum service

 With the Quantum Development Kit, you can build programs that run on quantum hardware or formulate problems that run on quantum-inspired solvers in [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview), an open cloud ecosystem with a diverse set of quantum solutions and technologies.
 The QDK offers support for Q#, [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit), and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq) for quantum computing, so if you are already working in other development languages you can also run your circuits on Azure Quantum.